danvega/danvega-dev/blog/2019/05/17/vue-cli-error.md

 ## Creating & Running a new VueJS Project

-I started out my morning with creating a new project using the [Vue CLI](https://cli.vuejs.org/).
+I started out my morning by creating a new project using the [Vue CLI](https://cli.vuejs.org/).
 After I created the project I changed into that directory and typed the command `npm run serve` which calls `vue-cli-service serve`.
 A few seconds after trying to startup I received the following error in the terminal.

 ``` bash
  INFO  Starting development server...